Foundation Year (Year 0):

 Core modules shown in bold

-For those undertaking the ‘Sandwich’ pathway an Experiential Learning module is available and you are advised to gain first hand experience of the industry.
+For those undertaking the ‘Sandwich’ pathway the Experiential Learning module is available and you are advised to gain first hand experience of the industry.

 You are actively encouraged to consider work placement during your course of study as undertaking this can contribute towards your credit accumulation.
 A twelve week placement during the summer break between years two and three will and a twelve month placement between years two and three will accumulate credit points at Level 6.
 Help with placements and advice in gaining the best out of the placement is given by a designated Experiential Learning tutor.